 Visual Studio with Analysis Services projects extension (VSIX) is used to create Analysis Services model projects.
 Tabular model designer, installed with the projects extension includes a DAX editor.

 SQL Server Management Studio (SSMS) is an essential tool for working with Analysis Services.
 SSMS includes a DAX query editor for querying both tabular and multidimensional models.

 DAX Studio is an open-source client tool for creating and running DAX queries against Analysis Services, Power BI Desktop, and Power Pivot in Excel models.

 Tabular Editor is an open-source tool that provides an intuitive, hierarchical view of every object in tabular model metadata.
 Tabular Editor includes a DAX Editor with syntax highlighting, which provides an easy way to edit measures, calculated column, and calculated table expressions.

 When learning DAX, it's best to use the application you'll be using to create your data models.
 Analysis Services, Power BI Desktop, and Power Pivot in Excel all have articles and tutorials that include lessons on creating measures, calculated columns, and row-filters by using DAX.
 Here are some additional resources:

 The Definitive Guide to DAX by Alberto Ferrari and Marco Russo (Microsoft Press).
-This extensive guide provides basics to innovative high-performance techniques for beginning data modelers and BI professionals.
+Now in its second edition, this extensive guide provides basics to innovative high-performance techniques for beginning data modelers and BI professionals.